V16 warning beacon lights

-V16 is the official name given in Spain to warner beacon light.
-The driver can place it on the roof without getting out of the vehicle and immediately become visible in the event of an accident or breakdown.
+V16 is the official name used in Spain for a warning beacon light.
+It is designed to be placed on the roof of a vehicle without the driver needing to exit, making the vehicle immediately visible in the event of an accident or breakdown.

-The use of warner light beacons came into force on July 1, 2021, and both the warning triangle and conventional V16 lights can be used until January 2026.
-After that date, the only legal form of warning device that can be used in Spain is the V16 beacon light that has integrated geolocation and connected to the DGT 3.0 cloud.
+The use of warning beacon lights came into force on 1 July 2021, during a transitional period in which both the traditional warning triangle and conventional V16 lights may be used until January 2026.
+After that date, the only legal roadside warning device in Spain will be the V16 beacon light equipped with integrated geolocation and connectivity to the DGT 3.0 cloud.